 No more SILENCE!

-“African-Americans make up 13 percent of the U.S. population.
-Yet financial literacy gaps exist across this demographic group regardless of gender, age, income, or education.
+African-Americans make up 14 percent and Latinos 19 percent of the U.S. population.
+Yet financial literacy gaps exist across these demographic group regardless of gender, age, income, or education.
 There is a strong link between financial literacy and financial well-being among all races of people.
-Those who are more financially literate are more likely to plan, save for retirement, have non-retirement savings, better able to manage their debt and less likely to be financially fragile.”
+Those who are more financially literate are more likely to plan, save for retirement, have non-retirement savings, are better able to manage their debt and less likely to be financially fragile or criminally involved.

 Financially fragile is a term used by economists to define as not being able to pull together $2,000 in cash within 30 days.

-Research (TIAA Institute, 2019), finds that “African Americans tend to exhibit lower financial well-being than others, for a myriad of reasons.
-Given the strong link between financial literacy and financial well-being, increased financial knowledge can lead to improved financial capability and behaviors.”
+Research suggests that African Americans tend to manifest lower financial well-being than others, for a myriad of reasons.
+Given the correlation between financial literacy and financial well-being, increased financial knowledge can lead to improved financial capability and outcomes.